-Patanjali who was the pioneer of Raja Yoga gives five kinds of Yama.
-They are called Pancha Yamas.
+Patanjali who was the pioneer of Raja Yoga gives five kinds of Yama or simply Pancha Yamas.
 Sutra 2.30 says “ahimsa Satya asteya brahmacharya aparigraha yama”.
-It means Non-injury, Truthfulness, Non-stealing, Celibacy, and Non-receiving are called Yama.
-Sutra 2.31 says “They become supreme vow when they are not limited by place, time, and situation”.
+It means Non-injury, Truthfulness, Non-stealing, Celibacy, and Non-receiving are the five-fold Yama.
+Sutra 2.31 says “They become supreme vow when not limited by place, time, and situation”.

 - Ahimsa or Non-injury.
 If Non-injury is established, all enmities cease in his presence.
-The same message is conveyed in Thirukkural verse 260 which says “He who is not engaged in killing and eating meat, is respectfully saluted by all beings.”
+The same message is conveyed in Thirukkural verse 260 which says “All beings salute him who is not engaged in killing and eating meat.”

 - Sathya or Truthfulness.
-If truthfulness is established, he attains the power of getting the fruits of action without action for him and others.
+He who establishes himself in truthfulness attains the power of getting the fruits of action without action for him and others.

 - Asteya or Non-stealing.
 By non-stealing, he gets all wealth.

 - Brahmacharya or Continence.
 By celibacy, he attains all powers.